-The Bank does not expect to receive any proceeds from market-making transactions other than those it undertakes on its own.
-The Bank does not expect that any agent that engages in these transactions will pay any proceeds from its market-making resales to the Bank.
+The Bank does not expect to receive any proceeds from market-making transactions.
+The Bank does not expect that any dealer that engages in these transactions will pay any proceeds from its market-making resales to the Bank.

 Information about the trade and settlement dates, as well as the purchase price, for a market-making transaction will be provided to the purchaser in a separate confirmation of sale.